Why We Choose the Relationships We Do

 5. You try to solve the problem of being disconnected to yourself.

 The feeling of being disconnected from yourself in childhood stays with you and affects you from that day forward, into your adulthood.
-From your childhood, you are unconsciously being influenced by psychological and physiological processes that lead you to crave something in the short-term but that may have negative consequences for you in the long-term.
-This psychophysiological process happens with not only drugs and alcohol, but with relationships too.
 We all have different ways of trying to relieve the discomfort of this feeling.
 Some drink, use drugs, play cards and others shop, eat, and/or work or exercise excessively.
-Undoubtedly, many of us try to solve this problem of being disconnected to ourselves through our relationships.
+And, because relationships can feel emotionally regulating, validating, familiar, exciting, comforting, healing, or stabilizing, many of us unconsciously look toward relationships to help soothe emotional pain, loneliness, unmet needs, insecurity, or disconnection we carry within us too.

 Here we are– disconnected from ourselves and looking for a partner to share our life with.
 What do you think it is that we unconsciously look for?

-What happens more often than not– and no one is immune to this– is that we become drawn to people who resemble the people (e.g., mom or dad) who hurt us and led us to feel disconnected from ourselves in the first place.
-We, unconsciously, want to heal and redeem these parts of ourselves and their previously unmet needs in relationships that mimic those where our past hurts originated.
-If we’re used to being around what we considered to be unloving and unsafe people in our past, we don’t know how to choose love and safety.
+Sometimes, the people we feel most intensely drawn to can remind us — consciously or unconsciously — of familiar relational dynamics from earlier in life.
+Familiarity can feel compelling to the nervous system, even when those dynamics were painful, inconsistent, emotionally unavailable, chaotic, critical, or unsafe in certain ways, and so we may end up drawn to people who resemble the people (e.g., mom or dad) who hurt us and led us to feel disconnected from ourselves in the first place.
+If we grew up around relationships that felt inconsistent, emotionally unsafe, critical, unavailable, or painful in certain ways, genuinely healthy love can sometimes feel unfamiliar, confusing, less emotionally activating, or even difficult to trust at first.
 In fact, if you look back, you might see that you’ve been drawn to people who– in one way or another– resembled one or both of your parents or primary caregivers in some way.
 Your (albeit unconscious and automatic) driving force in those relationships was to get your previously unmet needs met by someone else who would hopefully meet them this time.

 Is a more functional connection possible?

 Is a more functional connection possible?
 Absolutely!
 The opportunity for each of us lies in what we do once we acknowledge that these are the processes running below the surface of our lives.
-The healing, the happiness, and the improvements in our relationships come when we regain connection to ourselves and can therefore be in greater and truer connection to our romantic partner.
+Often, healing and healthier relationships become more possible as we reconnect more deeply with ourselves — our emotions, needs, boundaries, values, instincts, and inner world — and learn how to bring more awareness and authenticity into the ways we relate to others.
 We can learn to be drawn to a partner that is in fact not similar to, but quite opposite from, our parent or other caregiver that left us with unmet needs- and this can be incredibly healing.
 We hurt in relationships and we heal in relationships too.

 We hurt in relationships and we heal in relationships too.